-Please go to Fixture List page and scroll down to the Terms and Conditions area.
+We do not offer refunds and cannot transfer your tickets to another race day.
+Please go to the Fixture List page and scroll down for full Terms and Conditions.

 No, only registered Assistance Dogs are allowed in the enclosures.
 Security patrol car parks on a race day and any dogs left in cars on site will be reported.